 Congratulations on your summer internship!
 As an intern in Orlando, the University of Central Florida is an ideal location for your stay.
 In contrast to hotels or typical apartments, intern housing provided by UCF offers the opportunity to save money while staying in a convenient location with no long-term commitment.
 We have two convenient locations: the Lake Claire Apartments located on our main campus at 12580 Gemini Blvd N. Orlando, FL 32816, and the Rosen College Apartments located at our Rosen campus at 9907 Universal Blvd, Orlando, FL 32819.
 These academically-focused environments foster community and support success.

-Each apartment has four single bedrooms, with shared living space include basic furniture: stove, refrigerator, table, four chairs, love seat, coffee table, extra-long twin beds, dresser, and a desk.
+Each apartment has four single bedrooms, with shared living space that includes basic furniture: stove, refrigerator, table, four chairs, love seat, coffee table, extra-long twin beds, dresser, and a desk.
 Each bedroom is keyed independently.
 Utilities, TV cable and internet access are included as well.
 For a closer look, at the Lake Claire Apartments, click here.
 To view the Rosen Apartments, click here.

 May 16 – August 7, 2021